-Once in a while or, in some cases, oftentimes, we have this “Oh, I can do it next time” moment.
-However, when it comes to managing finances, such a delay tactic may cause negative effects.
+Once in a while or, in some cases, often, we have this “Oh, I can do it next time” moment.
+However, when it comes to managing finances, such a delay tactic may cause adverse effects.

 That said, you don't need to take money management courses to figure out some basic money moves to make a big, positive impact on your finances.